(888) 552-6760 SCHEDULE AN APPOINTMENT

 Types of pancreatic enzyme supplements

-Pancreatic enzyme supplements are tablets or capsules in a combination of lipase, amylase and protease.
+Pancreatic enzyme supplements are tablets or capsules containing a combination of lipase, amylase and protease.
 They are sometimes also called pancreatin or pancrelipase.

 The U.S. Food and Drug Administration has approved the following six pancreatic enzyme supplements: